 What are Myths and Mythology

 Greek mythology consists of a rich collection of narratives that refer to the origins of the world and describe the life and adventures of a wide variety of gods, heroes and other mythological creatures.
-These stories were originally formed through the oral and poetic tradition before they were written in the works of Greek literature.
+We could say that a myth consists of the real myth (=historic event) and the false myth (=fantasy).

 The oldest known literary sources are the two epics, the Iliad and the Odyssey of Homer (8th century BC), dedicated to the events of the Trojan War and to the Odysseus adventures that followed.
 The poetic works of Hesiod (8th century BC), Theogony and Works and Days are a major source of Greek mythology.
-Several myths have also been preserved by Homeric hymns, segments of epic cycle poems, lyrical poems, works of tragedies of the 5th century BC, writings of scholars and poets of the Hellenistic period, and texts written by writers of Roman times such as Plutarch and of Pausanias.
+Several myths have also been preserved by Homeric hymns, segments of epic cycle poems, lyrical poems, works of the tragedies of the 5th century BC, writings of scholars and poets of the Hellenistic period, and texts written by writers of Roman times such as Plutarch and of Pausanias.